sherif-ffs/sherif-ffs/README.md

 - 👋 Hi, I’m @sherif-ffs
-- I'm mostly comitting in private repos these days...
+- Mostly working in private repos these days...

 <!---
 sherif-ffs/sherif-ffs is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.